lasik surgeons

 Corneal Irregularities

 Patients with previous RK may have irregular astigmatism that is difficult to impossible to correct with current laser technology and techniques.
 If the irregularities are too great, wavefront-guided ablation may be impossible or unwise.
 Conventional ablation or even C-CAP may be necessary.
-Although possibly difficult, irregular astigmatism may be improved with Lasik, All-Laser Lasik, etc.
+Although possibly difficult, irregular astigmatism may be improved with Lasik, Bladeless Lasik, etc.

 Contacts First